You don't need a bank

 Certain Key Risks:

 Interest Rate and Liquidity Risk: Box spreads used in the Synthetic Borrow strategy have a fixed payoff at a future date, making them economically similar to zero-coupon bonds.
-The short box spread used in the strategy is subject to interest rate risks meaning that its mark-to-market value may fluctuate as interest rates and broader market conditions change.
+A box spread consists of a synthetic long position coupled with an offsetting synthetic short position through a combination of options contracts on a reference asset at the same expiration date.
+The synthetic long position consists of (i) buying a call option and (ii) selling a put option, each on the same reference asset and each with the same strike price and expiration date.
+The synthetic short position consists of (i) buying a put option and (ii) selling a call option, each on the same reference asset and each with the same expiration date as the synthetic long but with a different strike price from the synthetic long.
+The difference between the strike prices of the synthetic long and the synthetic short determines the expiration value (or value at maturity) of the box spread.
+An important feature of the box spread construction process is that it seeks to eliminate market risk tied to price movements associated with the underlying options’ reference asset.
+Once the box spread is initiated, its return from the initiation date through expiration is not expected to change due to price movements in the underlying options’ reference assets.
+The value of the short box spread used in the strategy is subject to interest rate risks meaning that its mark-to-market value may fluctuate as interest rates and broader market conditions change.
 While the final payoff of the box spread is fixed, interim valuations can move in response to shifts in rates.
 The ability to purchase or sell box spreads effectively is dependent on the availability and willingness of other market participants to transact in box spreads at competitive prices.
-If the box spread is closed or downsized before expiration, the payoff amount owed by the investor may be greater than the fixed payoff at the original expiration date.
-This could cause the investor to realize a higher implied borrowing rate than the amount that was in place at the original expiration date.
+If one or more of the individual option positions that comprise a box spread are modified or closed separately prior to the option contract’s expiration, then the box spread may no longer effectively eliminate risk tied to underlying reference asset’s price movement and the return and characteristics related to the box spread will change, and the payoff amount owed by the client may be different than the fixed payoff at the original expiration date.
+This could cause the client to realize a higher implied borrowing rate than the amount that was in place at the original expiration date.

-Market Risk: The amount of net premium, repayment amount, borrowing rate and duration available will differ in future market conditions and there is no guarantee that the same terms will be available to any investor seeking to utilize this strategy.
+Market Risk: The amount of net premium, early repayment amount (if applicable), borrowing rate, and duration available will differ in future market conditions and there is no guarantee that the same terms will be available to any client seeking to utilize this strategy.

-Margin Risk: If the equity in an investors account falls below the minimum maintenance requirements set by the custodian, a margin call will be issued, requiring the investor to deposit additional cash or acceptable collateral to maintain the trade.
-Failure to do so may result in the sale of some or all securities to protect the position.
-Such liquidation may occur at unfavorable prices, resulting in losses.
+Margin and Repayment Risk: Short box spreads require margin approval and may require significant collateral.
+If the value of a client’s collateral account falls below the minimum maintenance requirements set by the custodian, a margin call will be issued by the custodian, requiring the client to deposit additional cash or acceptable collateral to maintain the options trade.
+Failure to maintain adequate margin may result in the custodian’s sale of some or all securities in the client’s collateral account (securities unrelated to the options positions maintained as part of the strategy) to protect the options positions.
+Such liquidations may occur at unfavorable prices, resulting in potential losses and adverse tax consequences for the client.
 The advisor to the account must maintain margin in the account at all times to sufficiently collateralize the options positions.
 Margin amounts are determined by the custodian and must be monitored by the advisor to the account.
-Vest will have no responsibility to monitor margin requirements for any account and will have no responsibility for any losses to accounts caused by inadequate maintenance of margin in the accounts.
+In addition, at the time of expiration or early repayment, the client’s options account must have sufficient cash to cover the repayment amount.
+Failure to maintain sufficient funds in the account when repayment obligations are due will result in will result in the account having a liability, which the investor is still legally obligated to repay, and will accrue margin interest at the custodian’s margin rates, which are subject to change.
+Vest will have no responsibility to monitor margin requirements or repayment amounts for any account and will have no responsibility for any losses to accounts caused by inadequate maintenance of margin or repayment amounts in client accounts.
+If a client chooses to extend the financing at the expiration date by rolling the short box spread over to a new term, the client will be subject to different terms (including with respect to margin requirements) based on market conditions and the option contracts available at that time.

 Trading Risk: There is no guarantee that Vest will be able to execute a box spread transaction on any given day or at anticipated pricing levels.
 Market conditions, including volatility, liquidity constraints, or changes in interest rates, may prevent execution or result in execution at less favorable prices.
 Trading may be delayed, suspended, or otherwise restricted due to exchange-imposed halts, order imbalances, or operational issues.
 In certain market environments, it may not be possible to establish, adjust, or close a box spread position without incurring significant costs or losses.